Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: Abstract

 \section{Abstract}

 Diffusion models have been successful on a range of conditional generation tasks including molecular design and text-to-image generation.
 However, these achievements have primarily depended on task-specific conditional training or error-prone heuristic approximations.
 Ideally, a conditional generation method should provide exact samples for a broad range of conditional distributions without requiring task-specific training.
 To this end, we introduce the \emph{Twisted Diffusion Sampler}, or \emph{TDS}.
-TDS is a sequential Monte Carlo (SMC) algorithm that targets the conditional distributions of diffusion models.
+TDS is a sequential Monte Carlo (SMC) algorithm that targets the conditional distributions of diffusion models through simulating a set of weighted particles.
 The main idea is to use \emph{twisting}, an SMC technique that enjoys good computational efficiency, to incorporate heuristic approximations without compromising asymptotic exactness.
-We first find in simulation and on MNIST image inpainting and class-conditional generation tasks that TDS provides a computational statistical trade-off, yielding more accurate approximations with many particles but with empirical improvements over heuristics with as few as two particles.
-We then turn to motif-scaffolding, a core task in protein design, using a TDS extension to Riemannian diffusion models.
-On benchmark test cases, TDS allows flexible conditioning criteria and often outperforms the state of the art.\footnote{ Code: \url{https://github.com/blt2114/twisted_diffusion_sampler} }
+We first find in simulation and in conditional image generation tasks that TDS provides a computational statistical trade-off, yielding more accurate approximations with many particles but with empirical improvements over heuristics with as few as two particles.
+We then turn to motif-scaffolding, a core task in protein design, using a TDS extension to Riemannian diffusion models; on benchmark tasks, TDS allows flexible conditioning criteria and often outperforms the state-of-the-art, conditionally trained model.\footnote{ Code: \url{https://github.com/blt2114/twisted_diffusion_sampler} }